MartinOravecSvK/Early-Prediction-of-Sepsis/README.md

 pip install package-name
 ```

-There may be other ways to install a package for example using `conda-forge` so always look for instructions online.
+There may be other ways to install a package for example using `conda-forge`  ( `conda install package -c conda-forge` ) so always look for instructions online.

 ### Updating the Environment